missfunmi/missfunmi.com/src/posts/2025/07/30_race_report_alpha_win_hudson_valley.md

 ## The Run 🏃🏾‍♀️

-The run was entirely in the woods and along a mostly shaded section of the [Empire State Trail](https://empiretrail.ny.gov/).
-I'd forgotten how much I love running in the woods — why don't I do this all the time again?!
+The run was along a mostly shaded section of the [Empire State Trail](https://empiretrail.ny.gov/).
+I'd forgotten how much I love running in the woods... why don't I do this all the time again?!

 I never bother wearing socks in anything shorter than an Olympic distance race, but I'd forgotten to swap in my elastic quick laces, so I had to fully untie and retie both shoes in transition to get my wet feet in.
 Rookie mistake, but a good one to re-learn now versus in a more competitive race.